haskellindia/old-blog/slides/hlt01/content.md

 <!-- .element: style="line-height: 1;" -->
 ### What is Haskell?

-Pure Functional Programming Language
+Pure _Functional Programming_ Language
 <!-- .element: style="text-align: center;" -->

 ![04-01](images/04-01.png)
 <!-- .element: style="border:0;" -->

-“Functional Programming” is a style in which the basic method of computations is by _**application of functions to arguments**_.
+_Functional Programming_ is a style in which the basic method of computations is by _**application of functions to arguments**_.
 In the illustration above:

 <div>